We Support Teaching Artists

 For our live training, you agree to:

-• Be full present for all five, 4-hour training sessions.
-Class will take place entirely via Zoom video conferencing.
+• Be fully present for all five, 4-hour training sessions.
+Class will be held at the Friends Center in Center City Philadelphia.

 • Prepare pre-work and be ready to contribute to each session to make workshop time efficient.